DEWETRON/OXYGEN-SDK/docs/build_instructions.rst

   * Source files for Boost C++ Libraries 1.70 or later (https://www.boost.org/users/history/version_1_70_0.html)

-Make sure Visual Studio and CMake are installed and the cmake command can be run from the command prompt.
+Make sure Visual Studio and CMake are installed.
+Please verify that the ``cmake`` command can be run from the command prompt.
+If this does not work you have use the 'Add CMake to the system PATH' option during installation or add it to the PATH manually.

 --------------------------------------------